 The hotel offers 57 uniquely designed rooms and suites, including nine suites and a penthouse, each featuring custom furniture and vibrant decor.
 Dining options include Dear Jackie, an Italian restaurant with red silk walls and Murano lighting; Bar Jackie, a street-level café; and Flute, a rooftop bar with a terrace offering views over Soho.

-Lime Tree by Room Mate Hotels
+Lime Tree by Room Mate Hotels (Belgravia)

 Lime Tree Hotel is a boutique townhouse hotel located in the heart of London’s Belgravia neighborhood.
 Set within two restored Georgian townhouses, the property features 26 individually designed rooms created in collaboration with WRB Design and Adigi.
 With custom furnishings, hardwood floors, and cozy, thoughtfully styled interiors, the hotel blends seamlessly into its elegant surroundings—offering the warmth and comfort of a well-loved home in one of London’s most refined residential areas.